justingolden21/desktopclock/README.md

 ### About

-A simple, resizable and customizable clock for any device
+A simple, resizable customizable, installable clock for any device!

 ### Codebase